 Free Printable Shopping List

-If reinventing a Thanksgiving menu sounds like too much, here is my full printable shopping list for a healthy Thanksgiving menu.
+Here is my full printable shopping list for a healthy Thanksgiving menu.

 Step 2: Shop, Prep, and Chop

 I head to the store with my list about 5 days before Thanksgiving.
 Surprisingly, shopping is pretty straightforward (and affordable) when you can spend most of your time in just the produce section of the store.
 Most of the items on the list (brussels sprouts, cauliflower, etc.) keep well for days.

 We plan for a day at home after shopping and I put my kids’ knife skills to work helping me peel and chop the fresh veggies.
 I also precook any veggies that will be blended into soup or casserole.
 (The Instant Pot is handy for this!)